 - to conduct research about the use of our website.

-4.2 We will not sell your personal information to others.
+4.2 We will not sell your personal data to others.

-4.3 If we wish to use your personal information for a purpose beyond that for which it was originally provided, we will ask for your consent or seek to rely on another valid legal ground to process your personal information in accordance with the applicable law.
+4.3 If we wish to use your personal data for a purpose beyond that for which it was originally provided, we will ask for your consent or seek to rely on another valid legal ground to process your personal data in accordance with the applicable law.

 5. INFORMATION FOR MARKETING PURPOSES